dotnet/docs/docs/core/diagnostics/event-counter-perf.md

 ---
-title: Measure performance using EventCounters - .NET Core
+title: Measure performance using EventCounters in .NET Core
 description: Installing and using the dotnet-trace command-line tool. ms.date: 07/22/2020
 ---

-# Tutorial: How to measure performance for frequent events using EventCounters
+# Tutorial: Measure performance using EventCounters in .NET Core

 **This article applies to: ✔️** .NET Core 3.0 SDK and later versions